What is a privacy notice?

 Alternatively you can speak with the receptionists for other ways to access your information

 You can stop information that could identify you from your GP medical records being used for any purpose other than your individual care by requesting that it isn’t shared outside your GP practice.
-This is called a type 1 opt-out.
+If you wish to opt out please contact the practice

 To find out more about how to opt out please ask a member of the surgery team